 Martha Hupfauer, Jonas Konrad @ Shih Chien University, Taipei, Taiwan

-Martha Hupfauer, 24, and Jonas Konrad, 23, students of BA in Fashion Design at Pforzheim University currently do a study abroad in Taipei, Taiwan, at the Shih Chien University, Fashion Design Program.
+Martha Hupfauer, 24, and Jonas Konrad, 23, students of BA in Fashion at Pforzheim University currently do a study abroad in Taipei, Taiwan, at the Shih Chien University, Fashion Design Program.

 .Jiàoyù xìng - Informative.
 Shih Chien University is a private University in Taipei, Taiwan.
 The high selection of different courses attracts students from all over the world.
 The Shih Chien school for Design is highly rewarded and one of the most famous in Asia.